 “Do you have anything to eat around here?
 I’m starving.”

-“Hey, this is the Coach’s quarters.
+“Hey, this is the coach’s quarters.
 I don’t know what you’re used to down in the bowels of the ship, but this is a full-service suite.”
 I run my fingers down her spine and stop in the small of her back.
 “You desire it and it happens.”

 “Pancakes with butter and syrup, orange juice, and sausage.
 Then coffee.
 Lots of coffee.”